Nitesh2-0/Job-Portal/README.md

 # PlacementHoga | Job-Portal

-Welcome to PlacementHoga, your ultimate destination for finding jobs and internships.
+Welcome to PlacementHoga,your ultimate destination for finding jobs and internships.
 Our website is fully responsive, ensuring a seamless experience across all devices.

 ## Why Should You Use This Website?